-The transaction features a liquidity reserve fund (LRF) that is available to cover shortfalls on the senior fees and expenses, the swap outflows, and the interest payment on the class A and B notes.
+The transaction will feature a liquidity reserve fund (LRF) that will be available to cover shortfalls on the senior fees and expenses, the swap outflows, and the interest payment on the class A and B notes.

-The LRF is fully funded at closing, and the required amount is 1.45% of the class A and B notes' outstanding balance.
+The LRF will be fully funded at closing, and the required amount will be 1.45% of the class A and B notes' outstanding balance.